jacksonslibrary/Studying-Journey/PJPT/Specialized Testing/Reconnaissance.md

     - Traditional approach
     - Necessary if the org is required to have the target assets fully tested in order to provide an accurate bill of health
     - Usually governed outside of the org's control
-    - Falls unger regulatory compliance testing
+    - Falls under regulatory compliance testing
     - Requires collecting various metrics for the tester to make an accurate assessment of how long it will take to reach the objectives
     - Metrics can be complex and subject to interpretation
-    - A desired result can be achived in an indefine number of ways
+    - A desired result can be achieved in an indefinite number of ways
-    - Best to avoid as metrics collection can be innaccurate
+    - Best to avoid as metrics collection can be inaccurate
   - Best effort
     - Simple and org has full control